 What about the children?
 Forgotten Voices at the Covid-19 Public Inquiry

-Through the Covid-19 Public Inquiry, we wanted to explore who, amongst leading politicians, civil servants and scientific advisors, was thinking about children, their rights, their development and their physical and mental health when critical decisions were made.
+We wanted to find out who, amongst leading politicians, civil servants and scientific advisors, was thinking about children, their rights, their development and their physical and mental health when critical decisions were made.

 Quote: “There has been almost a doubling in the prevalence of mental health problems and also a doubling of the social inequality... particularly for disadvantaged children.” by Professor Taylor-Robinson, Expert in child health inequalities giving evidence at Module 2 of the Covid-19 Public Inquiry